Mod-Bucket/Basic-Staples/README.txt

 If you're a player, it's a mod that fills in the holes in the cooking system of Staxel.
 It will let you bake bread, make cheese, and has recipes that use every basic crop in the game.
 If you have other mods installed that Staples supports you may find new recipes that combine ingredients from multiple mods.
 At the same time: Staples won't clog up your catalog with useless ingredients.
 If you can lay your hands on it then there should be a recipe that can use the item.
 If you're a player, that's pretty much all you need to know!
 Check the section on pets just below this one if you aren't happy with the tweaks to pet gifting behavior.
 If you're concerned about compatability see the section after that.
 Go have fun!

 If you're a modder, Staples gives you access to new ingredients from other mods that it supports without needing to release weird compatability patch mods.
 It doesn't give you access to most things that would be considered an "end product" unless that could reasonably be used to make something else (Like how carrot cakes can be made into a wedding cake in vanilla Staxel.)
 For how the system works see the ForModder.txt file in the same folder as this readme.

+What's going to happen with Basic Staples in the future?

+The core functionality is done, but there are plans to add patches that will make villagers like more things with an eye to more variety in gift giving.
+In the future as new mods are released Staples will add ingredients and new recipes.
+Basic Staples will never have quest content and is essentially in as finished a state as a core mod like this can ever be.
+It will continue to grow as a resource for players and modders alike so your villagers will always have delicious and intriguing food!

 ==========